-fruit is expanding rapidly, so most melanose sprays are not initiated until mid-late April.
+April is usually a dry month and fruit is expanding rapidly, so most melanose sprays are not initiated until mid-late April.
 For less susceptible cultivars such as oranges and tangerines, one or two applications are usually sufficient for control unless there is substantial dead wood in a grove.
-For more susceptible fresh market grapefruit, melanose sprays should be initiated when the fruit are one-quarter to one-half inch.
+For more susceptible fresh market grapefruit, melanose sprays should be initiated when the fruit are 1/4 to 1/2 inch.
 On average, copper applications are continued every three weeks until the fruit become resistant in early July.
 If copper is applied in early June, it can also serve as the first greasy spot application.
 If there is concern about fruit burn with copper in hot weather, strobilurin fungicides give good control, but should never be used more than twice in a row or in a season for melanose because of possible development of resistance to the fungicide.